godotengine/godot-docs/classes/class_ninepatchrect.rst

 Description
 -----------

-Better known as 9-slice panels, NinePatchRect produces clean panels of any size, based on a small texture.
-To do so, it splits the texture in a 3 by 3 grid.
+Also known as 9-slice panels, NinePatchRect produces clean panels of any size, based on a small texture.
+To do so, it splits the texture in a 3×3 grid.
 When you scale the node, it tiles the texture's sides horizontally or vertically, the center on both axes but it doesn't scale or tile the corners.

 Property Descriptions
 ---------------------